Kolob: Speculative astronomy

 Several Mormon authors have attempted to situate Kolob within modern astronomy.
 Skousen speculated that Kolob is a star at the Galactic Center, Sagittarius A*, of our own galaxy.
 This view also had the support of several former general authorities of the LDS Church, including J. Reuben Clark and George Reynolds (with Janne M. Sjödahl).
 In the mid-19th century, early efforts to find a single "central sun" in the galaxy failed.

 Another Mormon author has hypothesized that Kolob exists outside the Milky Way at a place called the "metagalactic center", and that this galaxy and other galaxies rotate around it.
 Within mainstream astronomy, the idea of a metagalactic center was once assumed, but has been abandoned because on large scales, the expanding universe has no gravitational center.

 Another Mormon author has speculated that Kolob is Polaris.

 Metaphorical exegesis

 In addition to the literal interpretation of Kolob as an actual heavenly body, the LDS Church has proposed that Kolob is also "a symbol of Jesus Christ", in that like Kolob, Jesus "governs" all the stars and planets similar to the Earth.

-A metaphorical interpretation suggests that Kolob may be construed as a metaphor for Jesus.
-Hugh Nibley offered this interpretation in The Temple and The Cosmos.
-Advocates of the symbolic interpretation believe it harmonizes better with other Mormon beliefs and beliefs in the greater Christian community, as it does not require that God have a physical throne within this universe.

-According to Mormon author James Ferrell, the metaphorical interpretation is supported by the parallel construction of the passages in the Book of Abraham's third chapter:

-2 And I saw the stars, that they were very great, and that one of them was nearest unto the throne of God; and there were many great ones which were near unto it;

-3 And the Lord said unto me: These are the governing ones; and the name of the great one is Kolob, because it is near unto me, for I am the Lord thy God: I have set this one to govern all ....

-After intervening passages that discuss how some souls are greater than others, just as some stars are greater than others, the theme is repeated in reference to Jesus:

-23 And God saw these souls that they were good, and he stood in the midst of them, and he said: These I will make my rulers; for he stood among those that were spirits, and he saw that they were good...

-24 And there stood one among them that was like unto God ....